-Brachioplasty, or an arm lift, focuses on the removal of excess skin on the undersides of the arms, creating a shapelier appearance.
+Brachioplasty, or an arm lift, focuses on the removal of excess skin on the undersides of the arms, reshaping the underside of the upper arm from the armpit to the elbow.

 Surgery is performed under general anaesthetic in an accredited medical facility.